BBBalls/hillside_hermitage_archive/_posts/2023-10-24-transcript-Abortion_of_Samsara.md

 </div>

-**Ajahn Nyanamoli**: Yes , absolutely, and it’s good that you are not in denial, and are actually using your guilt as a context to not make the same mistake.
-As for the consequences, well, yes , the consequences of taking a life have to be experienced at some point.
+**Ajahn Nyanamoli**: Yes, absolutely, and it’s good that you are not in denial, and are actually using your guilt as a context to not make the same mistake.
+As for the consequences, well, yes, the consequences of taking a life have to be experienced at some point.
 Now, how much of those karmic consequences would be experienced?
 Well, you can see from the *sutta*s that if somebody, say, has taken human life and then